filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 ### 3. Initialising a `markets` service repository

-1. Create authentication tokens for the `markets` node
+1. Create authentication tokens for the `markets` node.
+This is an online operation, so your `lotus-miner` should be running with its updated configuration (in case you move its API to another IP:PORT)

 ```shell
 export APISEALER=`lotus-miner auth api-info --perm=admin`